 Jennie Pierce (2014) -- joined us as a staff accountant and has quickly established herself as a "go-to person".

-In 2015, we welcomed CPA's Linda Sullivan, John David, and Mike Burgess.
+In 2015, we welcomed CPA's John David and Mike Burgess.
 Then in 2016, Senior Accountant Iris Newsome joined our team, along with Staff Accountant Blake Norton.
 The newest addition to our outstanding professional staff is Sharon Lambott.

 And last, but not at all the least, I like to say that there has been one Mark H. Carson in the firm's history and only three office managers - an incredible testimony to the quality individuals we place in that position, and to the current resident Office Manager, Nancy Carter, who joined us in 2013 and has cemented her role in the future of this group.